 Once you have your podcast plan, it’s time to start thinking about your podcast workflow.
 This is more than just what gear you need and how you have things set up.
 If you can think through the best flow of your content, you’ll be able to save time and create efficiencies.

-I used to have to load up Adobe Audition, use complicated audio routing software and record my guest using another web app.
+I used to have to load up Adobe Audition, use complicated audio routing software, and record my guest using another web app.
 Thankfully, with Ecamm Live we don’t need any of that.
-It’s so much more simple that it used to be.
+It’s so much more simple then it used to be.

-In this post, we’re going to show you how you can use Ecamm Live to go live and record for your podcast with ease!
+In this post, we’re going to show you how you can use Ecamm Live to live stream and record for your podcast with ease!
 We’re going to create the perfect podcast workflow so you can be efficient and successful.

 In this post, we’ll cover